DennoVonDiesel/tf/module/aws/vpc/README.md

 ## Introduction

-This is a Terraform 0.12 module to quickly setup an AWS VPC in 10.x.0.0/16.
+This is a Terraform module to quickly setup an AWS VPC in 10.x.0.0/16.
 It uses the Terraform Registry AWS VPC module:

 https://registry.terraform.io/modules/terraform-aws-modules/vpc/

-Individual subnets use a /20 subnet mask and use the following tiers:
+It creates subnets in 3 availability zones using the following tiers:

+- Intra (/21): Resources that are available within the VPC and do not have egress Internet access (Databases, caches, etc.)
+- Private (/18): Resources that are available only within the VPC; however, require egress Internet access via NAT gateway(s).
-- Public: Resources that are available on the Internet.
+- Public (/21): Resources that are available on the Internet.
 They will be avaible on the Internet if assigned an Elastic IP (EIP)
-- Private: Resources that are available only within the VPC; however, require egress Internet access via NAT gateway(s).
-- Local: Resources that are available within the VPC and do not have egress Internet access (Databases, caches, etc.)

 Subnets are tagged so they can be used as a data resource for other modules: